 But did you know that God also speaks to us with a soft stillness?
 Conduct a google search and many verses will show you that God speaks to us.
-Such as here and here.
+Such as here.

-I shared above that I am way to distracted at all times to be still enough to listen for God, but I learned a tool to help me focus.
+I shared above that I am way too distracted at all times to be still enough to listen to God, but I learned a tool to help me focus.
 I want to share this with you.

 I learned this tool in a class called "Hearing God's Voice."
 I highly recommend this to all my clients that struggle to hear Him.
 What Dr. Virkler taught me, opened a new way of life.

-You can take a detailed and hands on class from Communion with God Ministries.
-They not only offer the Hearing God's Voice class, they offer several others.
-They have an on-line university where you can earn many ministry degrees, but everyone must take the Hearing God's Voice class first.
-It is the foundation to learning.
+You can take a detailed and hands-on class from Communion with God Ministries.
+They not only offer the Hearing God's Voice class, but they also offer several others.
+They have an online university where you can earn many ministry degrees, but everyone must take the Hearing God's Voice class first.
+It is the foundation of learning.